Marketers: Big data is making you lazy (VB Live)

 Mozilla CMO Jascha Kaykas-Wolff will be joining our upcoming VB Live event, “Lean data for marketers: How your org can stand out among lazy competitors.”
-Join the roundtable to
+Catch the latest roundtable to hear why over-relying on martech tools could actually be hampering your business — and why you already have all the data you need.

 Today’s marketing has a dirty secret: it’s gotten lazy.
 During the past decade the number of marketing technology tools has exploded to well over 3,000.
 Overwhelmingly, those tools have focused on collecting, organizing, and finding insights from data.
 In response, marketers have defined growth as a mathematical exercise of collecting bigger and bigger datasets.
 Get all the data you can, goes the conventional wisdom, and software will find the magic bullet buried within the numbers.